nishd8/utdAdmissionsManagementSystem/readme.md

 3) We successfully added a level of a abstraction and interactivity to the sCASP system.

 ## What we learned
+1) Answer Set Programming and Prolog.
+This is the first time anyone in our team has used prolog/sCASP or any kind of answer set programming.
+2) Running a Linux machine.
+This hackathon, being the first one for 2 of our 3 members, taught us how to operate a linux machine on windows.

 ## What's next for UTD Admission Management System
 1) Include graduate and undergraduate programs from other schools at UTD.